-Further, from June 30, 2020, the valuation approach was substantially consistent with our normal process and valuation policy.
-A key focus of the portfolio fair value from June 30, 2020 was an assessment of the impact of the COVID-19 pandemic on each investment.
+The valuation approach was substantially consistent with our normal process and valuation policy.
+A key focus of the portfolio fair value was an assessment of the impact of the COVID-19 pandemic on each investment.
 The approach considered the performance of each investment exposure before the outbreak of COVID-19, the projected short-term impact on their ability to generate earnings and cash flow and also longer-term view of their ability to recover and perform against their investment cases.
 Given the diversity of the portfolio, the impact has been varied, based on type of underlying exposure, industry exposure, expected recovery from the current crisis and current market inputs.